 This recipe calls for pretty ordinary pantry ingredients except for maybe the sesame oil.
 It’s a common oil often used in Asian-inspired cuisine.
-I recommend you get a bottle and you’ll find you’ll put it to good use.
-My favorite blog for Asian-inspired food is hands-down, Damn Delicious.
-Chungah has lots of your favorite Chinese and Japanese takeout recipes that can be easily made at home (and better than takeout if I might add).
+I recommend you get a bottle and you’ll find you’ll put it to good use for delicious sesame flavor.

-Garnish with green onions and sesame seeds and you’ve got yourself a simple, takeout worthy Korean-inspired dinner.
-Sweet and spicy Korean chicken thighs are best served over white rice or quinoa.
+Garnish with green onions and sesame seeds and you’ve got yourself a simple, takeout worthy Asian-inspired dinner.
+Honey garlic chicken thighs are best served over jasmine rice or quinoa.
 OR, if you really want to do it up, you can serve with my simple fried rice.

 - 1/4 cup corn starch

 - 2 teaspoons Sriracha (add more if you’d like it more spicy)

 - black pepper, to taste